nasa/UQ-Kernel-Mini-App/README.md

 possibilities of model number, run times, etc.  Note that it is likely that the script will need to be modified to work in the context of the engine you develop.
 It should prove useful, nonetheless.

+#### Running a model in parallel with mpi4py

+An example script demonstrating basic usage of `mpi4py` to evaluate a Python model in parallel is given in `examples/parallel/run_model_with_mpi.py`.
+In order to run this script, `mpi4py` must be installed, which requires a working installation of MPI on your computer (look for [online resources](https://mpi4py.readthedocs.io/en/stable/install.html) if there are issues).
+Once installed properly, the script can be run with `mpirun -np <number of processors> python run_model_with_mpi.py` or `mpiexec -n <number of processors> python run_model_with_mpi.py` depending on your version of MPI.